Frechmatz/cl-synthesizer/README.md

     *   :target-cv-controller Declares a controller with which the target voltage of the segment can be modulated.

     A Controller represents an external input that is exposed by the module and can be used to modulate a certain property of the segment.
 External input values are mapped by a linear function to the actual values that are processed by the segment.
 Controllers are represented as property lists with the following keys:

     *   :socket A keyword that defines the input socket that will be exposed by the envelope module and to which other modules can be connected.
     *   :input-min The minimum input value of the socket.
     *   :input-max The maximum input value of the socket.
     *   :output-min The minimum target value of the mapping.
-    *   :output-max The maximum target value of the mapping.Clipping is generally not applied except for cases such as a negative segment duration.
+    *   :output-max The maximum target value of the mapping.

+    Clipping is generally not applied except for cases such as a negative segment duration.
 Controller inputs are always offsets that are added to the initial value as provided by :duration-ms or :target-cv.
 Controller inputs do not affect the behaviour of the currently active segment.

 *   :gate-threshold An optional threshold which defines the minimum input value of the :gate input that is interpreted as gate on.

 The module has the following inputs: